DynamoDS/DynamoPrimer/en/12_Best-Practice/12-2_Graph-Strategies.md

 #### **Descriptive labeling by renaming**

 * Renaming inputs can help others easily understand your graph, **especially if what they plug into will be off the screen**
-* **Be wary of renaming nodes other than an inputs.** An alternative to this is creating a custom node from a node cluster and renaming that; it will be understood that it contains something else
+* **Be wary of renaming nodes other than inputs.** An alternative to this is creating a custom node from a node cluster and renaming that; it will be understood that it contains something else

 ![inputs](images/12-2/inputs.png)